fengari-lua/fengari/README.md

 ### _Differences_ from C API

 - `lua_tointegerx` and `lua_tonumberx` do not have out-parameters indicating conversion success.
 Instead, ``false`` is returned when conversion fails.
+- `luaL_execresult` takes an extra argument: an error object.
+The error object should have a fields `status`, `signal` and `errno`.
+- `luaL_fileresult` takes an extra argument: an error object.
+The error object should have a field `errno`.

 ## Extensions